European shares edge higher as investors eye EU leaders summit

 Iseq closes lower with housing stocks and industrial companies out of sorts

-European shares closed on Friday slightly higher as investors awaited the outcome of an European Union summit where leaders are expected to hammer out details of a €750 billion recovery fund.
+European shares closed on Friday slightly higher as investors awaited the outcome of an EU summit where leaders are expected to hammer out details of a €750 billion recovery fund.

 The pan-European Stoxx 600 index ended the session 0.2 per cent ahead at 372.7, after rallying earlier this week to the highest since early June, mostly on hopes an EU-wide fund to support pandemic-struck economies could lift the union out of recession.